COMP2913-24-25/comp2913-team17/README.md

 STRIPE_WEBHOOK_SECRET=
 ```

+You can find more detailed documentation on how to populate your `.env` file [here](https://github.com/COMP2913-24-25/comp2913-team17/wiki/Installation-Guide).

-2. Create your virtual environment (optional but recommended):
+3. Create your virtual environment (optional but recommended):

 ```bash
 python3 -m venv myenv
 ```

-3. Activate your virtual environment (optional but recommended):
+4. Activate your virtual environment (optional but recommended):
 ```bash
 # For Linux/MacOS
 source myenv/bin/activate